mbasaglia/mini_apps/Readme.md

 chmod g+w /var/www/miniapps.example.com/client/media/
 ```

-### Back-End With Docker
+### Running Docker

-There is a docker-compose file that wraps the back-end service as a container.
+There is a docker-compose file that wraps the all services as containers.

 To start the container simply run the following: